BY SOFO ARCHON

 “Nature shows that with the growth of intelligence comes increased capacity for pain, and it is only with the highest degree of intelligence that suffering reaches its supreme point.” ~Arthur Schopenhauer

-We are so afraid of pain.
-We are doing the best we can in order to avoid having painful experiences in our lives.
+We are so afraid of pain that we’re doing the best we can in order to avoid having painful experiences in our lives.
 And yet the whole way we are living is leading us to exactly what we are trying to avoid.

 Painful experiences have so much to teach us.
-Pain implies that something is going wrong with ourselves.
-Pain points out to the fact that we need to take action so as to change the way we are living–to stop doing some things and start doing some other things.
-Therefore pain is not bad, contrary to what most people believe.
-In fact, pain is the best teacher.
+Pain implies that something is wrong with our lives.
+Pain points out to the fact that we need to take action so as to change the way we are living–to stop doing some things and to start doing some other things.
+Therefore, pain isn’t bad, contrary to what most people believe.
+In fact, pain is our best teacher.

-Don’t be afraid of pain.
+So don’t be afraid of pain.
 Accept pain and embrace it.
 This, however, does not mean that you should be a masochist.
 It does not mean that you should desire pain in your life.
-It just means that when you are in pain, you should not try to avoid facing pain or find ways to distract yourself from pain.
+It just means that when you are in pain, you should not try to avoid facing it or find ways to distract yourself from it.
 Instead, allow pain to show you what it has to show you.

-Most of us are continuously trying to distract ourselves from encountering our selves, because we know that If we do otherwise, we will have to come in touch with a great amount of negativity: fears, worries, anxiety, everything that makes us suffer.
+Most of us are continuously trying to avoid encountering pain, because we know that if we do otherwise we might experience tremendous emotional turmoil.
 So we choose to waste most of our time distracting ourselves.
-We are watching TV, consuming products, partying… we keep on doing all sorts of things, no matter how stupid, just so we can avoid a moment of aloneness.
-But unless you learn to listen to your pain you are never going to overcome it, and unless you overcome your pain, you are not going to evolve and grow into something better out of yourself.
+We are watching TV, buying products, consuming pills, partying… we keep on doing all sorts of things, no matter how stupid, just so we can avoid a moment of aloneness.
+But unless we learn to listen to our pain, we are never going to overcome it, and unless we overcome our pain, we are not going to grow into something better out of ourselves.